NikolayBonev/DSAI-Backend/README.txt

 Note: SavePath will create a file in  ~/DSAI-Backend/DSAIListener/build directory.
 Note: TimerPeriod is in milliseconds and must be positive.
 It's used to notify server clients.

+Warning: After changing config.csv, cmake .. must be run in the build directory, otherwise the changes won't be applied.
+Another way is to modify the config.csv file in the build directory itself.